By Michael Lanza

-In this story, I will offer tips on how to maximize your chances of getting a permit to backpack the Teton Crest Trail, sharing expertise I’ve acquired from upwards of about 20 trips in the Tetons and several on the Teton Crest Trail.
+In this story, I will offer tips on how to maximize your chances of getting a permit to backpack the Teton Crest Trail, sharing expertise I’ve acquired from upwards of about 20 trips in the Tetons and several on the Teton Crest Trail as Northwest Editor of Backpacker magazine for 10 years and many years running this blog.
 (See my story from my most-recent trip on it, in August 2019, “A Wonderful Obsession: Backpacking the Teton Crest Trail.”)

 Apply the First Day Possible in January

 Mark your calendar: This is the most important tip in this story.
 Grand Teton National Park accepts applications for backcountry permit reservation from the first Wednesday in January (unless it falls on Jan.
 1) through May 15; starting May 16, all permit requests are handled first-come, first-served for the remainder of the year.
 For 2020, the first day you can apply for a permit is Jan.
 8 starting at 8 a.m.
 Mountain Time.
 Submit your application that morning, ideally as soon as the process opens.

 Popular backcountry camping zones in the park—including all zones along the Teton Crest Trail—get booked up for the entire summer very quickly, often within a few days, sometimes within hours.
 You can check availability in real time while filling out the permit application at recreation.gov.
 Upon successful completion of a permit application, you will be charged a $45 fee.
 Find more information at nps.gov/grte/planyourvisit/bcres.htm.

 Click here now to get my e-guide “The Complete Guide to Backpacking the Teton Crest Trail.”

 Plan Flexibility With Your Dates